herdwatch-apps/cordova-plugin-file-opener2/README.md

 - For properly opening _any_ file, you must already have a suitable reader for that particular file type installed on your device.
 Otherwise this will not work.

-- [It is reported](https://github.com/pwlin/cordova-plugin-file-opener2/issues/2#issuecomment-41295793) that in iOS, you might need to remove `<preference name="iosPersistentFileLocation" value="Library" />` from your `config.xml`

 - If you are wondering what MIME-type should you pass as the second argument to `open` function, [here is a list of all known MIME-types](http://svn.apache.org/viewvc/httpd/httpd/trunk/docs/conf/mime.types?view=co)